Growing Up (9), a true kind of short love story - Epilogue

 ABBA, I have a dream

-It was hard to forgive the one who destroyed my childhood and my youth, someone who made me feel like I was an orphan without a father, feeling ashamed to be his son.
+It was hard to forgive the one who destroyed my childhood and my youth, someone who made me feel like I was a useless orphan without a father, feeling ashamed to be his son.
 I had to face and climb the huge mountains of life by myself with a bag full of mental and physical abuse holding me back in whatever I did.
 I tried to work on it and finally found the strength to forgive him.

 A new chapter in my life

-Living alone, I realized how much I had to learn.
-I bought a simple bucket with an engine as a washing machine and washed the first time my clothes.
-Germans eat a lot of bread and fridge was a part of the equipment of the apartment.
-It took me three attempts to cook the potatoes correctly and only two tries for the noodles.
+Trying to live alone, I realized how much I had to learn.
+I bought a simple bucket with an engine as a washing machine substitute and washed the first time my clothes.
+With a fridge in my apartment I was trying to cook simple meals, it took me three attempts to cook the potatoes correctly and only two tries for edible noodles.

 After living there for six months, I received my draft notice from the German Army for military service starting in January 1995.
 Wanting to travel one month before, I quit my job at the Volkswagen/Audi/Porsche dealer and enjoyed some sunshine in Thailand.